hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 ### Combining Policies

-This strategy has more manual elements but results in a cleaner and more managable set of policies than the more automatic solutions.
-Note that this is **just an example** to illustrate one way of migrating policies it may not be appropriate for some users, and likely shouldn't be carried out ad-hoc in a terminal as demonstrated in production.
+This strategy has more manual elements but results in a cleaner and more manageable set of policies than the fully automatic solutions.
+Note that this is **just an example** to illustrate a few ways you may choose to merge or manipulate policies.

 #### Find All Unique Policies